-The Risk Management Division is an independent control function with primary responsibility for the following:
+The Risk Management Division is an independent control function with primarily responsibility for the following:

-- risk strategy development of the risk management strategy in alignment with overall growth and business objectives of the Group. - risk compliance ensuring compliance with risk strategy, risk appetite at enterprise and business unit levels. - risk advisory identification, measurement, management and disclosure of all significant risk exposures and providing recommendations/guidance on risk taking and exposures. - risk control proactive management of all risks to minimise losses and capital erosion.
-The Group could take various control measures to address identified risk exposures as follows:

-(I) Risk avoidance: The Group could make decisions that will attempt to isolate it from further contact with such risks.
+- Risk Strategy Development of the risk management strategy in alignment with overall growth and business strategy of the Group. - Risk Compliance Ensuring compliance with risk strategy, risk appetite at enterprise and business unit levels. - Risk Advisory Identification, measurement, management and disclosure of all significant risk exposures and providing recommendations/guidance on risk taking and exposures. - Risk Control Proactive management of all risks to minimize losses and capital erosion.
+The Group could take various control measures to address identified risk exposures such as follows: - (i) Risk Avoidance: The Group could make decisions that will attempt to isolate it from further contact with such risks.
 The decision could affect a new or existing strategy, product or business.
 Some examples of risk avoidance include opting not to expand its branches, refusing to lend to a customer because of poor understanding of the business or industry and/or closing/relocating a branch because of high incidence of armed robbery or other operational losses.
-Risk avoidance could be a proactive avoidance (not going into the activity in the first place) or abandonment (dropping the activity after embarking on it).

-(II)Risk acceptance: The Group will acknowledge the risk.
-However, it will not take any measures to halt the likelihood of such a situation occurring or to minimise the risk associated with it.
+Risk avoidance could be a proactive avoidance (not going into the activity in the first place) or abandonment (dropping the activity after embarking on it). - (ii) Risk Acceptance: The Group will acknowledge the risk.
+However, it will not take any measures to halt the likelihood of such a situation occurring or to minimize the risk associated with it.
 The Group shall adopt this approach where certain risks remain outstanding after avoidance, transfer or mitigation responses have been taken or where the risks in question are minor or unavoidable and any response is not likely to be cost-effective compared to the possible cost of bearing the risk impact.

-(III) Risk Mitigation: The Group will acknowledge the risk and take steps to reduce the risk likelihood and/or impact.
+(iii) Risk Mitigation: The Group will acknowledge the risk and take steps to reduce the risk likelihood and/or impact.
 Some of the steps that can be taken to mitigate the impact or likelihood of a risk occurring includes:

-- formulation of policy or its enhancement;
+- □ Formulation of policy or enhancement

-- clarity and strengthening of accountabilities;
+- ☐ Clarity and strengthening of accountabilities

-- improvement of processes;
+- ☐ Improvement of processes

-- strengthening/Implementation of new controls;
+- ☐ Strengthening/Implementation of new controls

-- education and training programme; and
+- ☐ Education and training program

-- expert advice.
+- □ Expert advice

-The mitigation steps may be Directive, Preventative, Detective or Corrective controls.
+The mitigation steps may be Directive, Preventative, Detective controls.
 Detective control entails monitoring of the activities that can lead to the incident in order to detect any early warning signal and respond to it in time.

-(IV) Risk transfer: The Group will try to shift the burden from its shoulder to another party.
-Some common practices involved in risk sharing include insurance contract, performance bonds, guarantees, warrantees and outsourcing. the relevant business unit should however include the new risks arising from these arrangements such as service level performance and contract management, in its risk universe.

-(V) Risk sharing: the group will share the risk with another party in order to reduce any possible loss.
-Examples include loan syndication, joint-venture arrangement among others.
+- (iv) Risk Transfer: The Group will try to shift the burden from its shoulders to various other sources.
+Some common practices involved in risk sharing include Insurance Contract, Performance Bonds, Guarantees, Warrantees and outsourcing.
+The relevant business unit should however include the new risks arising from these arrangements, such as service level performance and contract management, in its risk universe. - (v) Risk Sharing: The Group will share the risk with another party in order to reduce any possible loss.
+Examples include loan syndication, Joint-Venture arrangement among others.

-The orgainisational structure of the Risk Management Division is shown in the chart below:
+The organisational structure of the Risk Management Division is shown in the diagram below:

-The Group also has a robust Collection and Recovery team, which reports to the Business, with dotted reporting line to Risk Management.
-The department complements the postdisbursement monitoring responsibilities through effective enforcement of credit covenants and approval terms.
+The Group also has a robust Collection and Recovery team which reports to the Business, with dotted reporting line to Risk Management.
+The department compliments the post-disbursement monitoring responsibilities through effective enforcement of credit covenants and approval terms.